Imperialism: Social imperialism

-Justification
+Social Darwinism

 Stephen Howe has summarized his view on the beneficial effects of the colonial empires:

 A controversial aspect of imperialism is the defense and justification of empire-building based on seemingly rational grounds.
 In ancient China, Tianxia denoted the lands, space, and area divinely appointed to the Emperor by universal and well-defined principles of order.
 The center of this land was directly apportioned to the Imperial court, forming the center of a world view that centered on the Imperial court and went concentrically outward to major and minor officials and then the common citizens, tributary states, and finally ending with the fringe "barbarians".
 Tianxia's idea of hierarchy gave Chinese a privileged position and was justified through the promise of order and peace.
-J. A. Hobson identifies this justification on general grounds as: "It is desirable that the earth should be peopled, governed, and developed, as far as possible, by the races which can do this work best, i.e. by the races of highest 'social efficiency'".
-Many others argued that imperialism is justified for several different reasons.
-Friedrich Ratzel believed that in order for a state to survive, imperialism was needed.
-Halford Mackinder felt that Great Britain needed to be one of the greatest imperialists and therefore justified imperialism.

 The purportedly scientific nature of "Social Darwinism" and a theory of races formed a supposedly rational justification for imperialism.
 Under this doctrine, the French politician Jules Ferry could declare in 1883 that "Superior races have a right, because they have a duty.
 They have the duty to civilize the inferior races."
-The rhetoric of colonizers being racially superior appears to have achieved its purpose, for example throughout Latin America "whiteness" is still prized today and various forms of blanqueamiento (whitening) are common.
+J. A. Hobson identifies this justification on general grounds as: "It is desirable that the earth should be peopled, governed, and developed, as far as possible, by the races which can do this work best, i.e. by the races of highest 'social efficiency'".
 The Royal Geographical Society of London and other geographical societies in Europe had great influence and were able to fund travelers who would come back with tales of their discoveries.
 These societies also served as a space for travellers to share these stories.
 Political geographers such as Friedrich Ratzel of Germany and Halford Mackinder of Britain also supported imperialism.
-Ratzel believed expansion was necessary for a state's survival while Mackinder supported Britain's imperial expansion; these two arguments dominated the discipline for decades.
+Ratzel believed expansion was necessary for a state's survival and this argument dominated the discipline of geopolitics for decades.
+British imperialism in some sparsely-inhabited regions applied a principle now termed Terra nullius (Latin expression which stems from Roman law meaning 'no man's land').
+The British settlement in Australia in the 18th century was arguably premised on terra nullius, as its settlers considered it unused by its original inhabitants.
+The rhetoric of colonizers being racially superior appears still to have its impact.
+For example, throughout Latin America "whiteness" is still prized today and various forms of blanqueamiento (whitening) are common.